mmiller42/idt-slack-goals/README.md

-    complete <search>  Marks the first goal matched by the search as complete. done <entry>       Adds an item to your list of accomplishments in IDoneThis. goal <entry>       Adds an item to your list of goals in IDoneThis. slack              Posts your list of IDoneThis goals for today in Slack. list               Lists your goals and accomplishments in IDoneThis for today.
+    complete <search>  Marks the first goal matched by the search as complete. done <entry>       Adds an item to your list of accomplishments in IDoneThis. goal <entry>       Adds an item to your list of goals in IDoneThis. slack [type]       Posts your list of IDoneThis goals for today in Slack. list               Lists your goals and accomplishments in IDoneThis for today.

   Options: